 - 1. An employee must sign an acknowledgement that he/she received a copy of the UPO Comprehensive Alcohol and Drug Policy.
 An employee is required to read, understand, and comply with the Policy. - 2.
-An employee is encouraged to voluntarily seek help if he/he has a substance abuse problem. - 3.
-An employee/applicant must submit to an alcohol and/or drug test when requested by a UPO supervisor, manager, or law enforcement personnel pursuant to this Policy and, as applicable, must sign a consent form giving consent to be tested and giving the testing vendor permission to provide UPO with the test results. - 4.
-An employee must notify his/her supervisor when taking any medications which may interfere with the safe and effective performance of duties or operation of UPO equipment.
+An employee is encouraged to voluntarily seek help if he/she has an alcohol and/or controlled substance abuse problem. - 3.
+An employee/applicant must submit to an alcohol and/or drug test when requested by the Office of Human Resources, or law enforcement personnel pursuant to this Policy and, as applicable, must sign a consent form giving consent to be tested and giving the testing vendor permission to provide UPO with the test results. - 4.
+All Safety Sensitive and Special Trust employees, and any other employees who drive UPO vehicles must notify the Director of Human Resources when taking any medications which may interfere with the safe and effective performance of duties or operation of UPO equipment.
 An employee is responsible for consulting with his/her physician to determine if the employee can safely perform his/her duties while taking the prescribed medication(s).
-If the use of a medication could compromise the safety of the employee, fellow employees, customers, or the public, it is the employee's responsibility to use the appropriate personnel procedures (e.g. call in sick, use leave, notify supervisor) to avoid unsafe workplace practices or activities.
+If the use of a medication could compromise the safety of the employee, fellow employees, customers, or the public, it is the employee's responsibility to use the appropriate personnel procedures (e.g. call in sick, use leave) to avoid unsafe workplace practices or activities and/or consult with their physician to obtain a different medication. - Employees whose medication is compromising the safe and effective performance of their duties may be shifted to non-driving and/or non-UPO equipment operation duties or have their workday adjusted. - 5.
+Within forty-eight (48) hours of a request by the testing vendor, an employee must provide a current and valid prescription for any controlled substances identified when a drug test is positive.
+The prescription must be in the employee's name.

-- 5. Within forty-eight (48) hours of a request by UPO, an employee must provide a current valid prescription for any controlled substances identified when a drug test is positive.
-The prescription must be in the employee's name. - 6.
-Any current employee must notify UPO of any criminal drug statute conviction, which occurs while the individual is employed by UPO, including a plea of no contest, no later than five (5) days after such conviction.
+6. Any current employee must notify UPO of any criminal drug statute conviction, which occurs while the individual is employed by UPO, including a plea of no contest, no later than five (5) days after such conviction.